westlake-repl/Cryo-IEF/README.md

     (base) $ conda activate cryo_ief
     (cryo_ief) $ accelerate launch path/to/Cryo-IEF/code/CryoIEF_inference.py --path_result_dir dir/to/save/results --path_model_proj dir/to/CryoIEF_model_weight --raw_data_path dir/to/cryoSPARC_job
-Cryo-IEF processes only cryoSPARC job types that output particles, such as `Extracted Particles`, `Restack Particles`, and `Particles Sets`.
+Cryo-IEF is compatible with cryoSPARC job types that generate particle outputs, including `Extracted Particles`, `Restack Particles`, and `Particles Sets`.
+By default, all available GPUs will be utilized for inference.
+Users can specify the number of GPUs to use with `--gpu_num` or list specific GPU IDs with `--gpu_ids` (e.g. `--gpu_ids 0,1,2,3`).

-The particle features extracted by the Cryo-IEF encoder are saved by default in `dir/to/save/results/features_all.data`.
+The particle features extracted by the Cryo-IEF encoder are saved by default to `dir/to/save/results/features_all.data`.
-The order of features aligns with the particle order in the`.cs` file located in `dir/to/cryoSPARC_job`.
+The order of features corresponds to the particle order in the`.cs` file located within `dir/to/cryoSPARC_job`.

-During Cryo-IEF inference, raw data is preprocessed and cached in `dir/to/save/results/processed_data`.
+During Cryo-IEF inference, raw data undergoes preprocessing and is cached in `dir/to/save/results/processed_data`.
-After inference, this cache can be deleted while retaining the other output files.
+This cache can be safely deleted after inference.

 ## CryoRanker
 CryoRanker integrates Cryo-IEF’s backbone encoder with an additional classification head,